Are you looking to find an excellent home for your new pet reptile?

 There are a few questions to ask yourself to see if a fish tank or a reptile tank would work best.

 If you are someone who frequently rearranges furniture or moves homes or apartments regularly, a reptile tank might be better for you.

-As we touched on earlier, fish tanks are going to weigh more than the reptile tanks because of the glass’s thickness.
+As we touched on earlier, fish tanks will weigh more than reptile tanks because of the glass’s thickness.

 Are you planning to keep the tank in one place for the foreseeable future?

 Another question to ask yourself is, how easy you want it to be to access the inside of the tank?

 Whether you are trying to take your reptile out of the tank for a handling session or need a quick cleaning, easy access is more important than others.